phantomcurve/Neighbor/README.md

 ## Tests/Specs

 Describe: neighborNumber()
-Test: "It should create an array with values 0-1000."
+Test: "It should create an array with user inputted number of values 0-user-inputted number."
-Expected outcome: [0,1,2,3,4,etc]
+Expected outcome: [0,1,2,3,4,userinputtedNumber]

 Describe: neighborNumber()
-Test: "It should replace any numbers that include the number 1 with 'beep'."
+Test: "It should replace any user numbers in the array that include the number 3 with 'Won't you be my neighbor?'."
-Expected outcome: "beep"
+Expected outcome: [0,1,2,"Won't you be my neighbor?"]

 Describe: neighborNumber()
 Test: "It should replace any numbers that include the number 2 with 'boop'."
 Expected outcome: "boop"

 Describe: neighborNumber()
-Test: "It should replace any numbers that include the number 3 with 'Won't you be my neighbor?'."
+Test: "It should replace any numbers that include the number 1 with 'beep'."
-Expected outcome: "Won't you be my neighbor?"
+Expected outcome: "beep"

-Describe: neighborNumber()
-Test: "It should create a sub-array with all numbers preceding the user-inputted number" Expected outcome: [0, 1, 2, 3, 4, 5, user-inputted number]

 Describe: neighborNumber()
 Test: "It should loop through the array and return a string that has replaced all instances of the magic numbers with their corresponding word or phrase."